How to become

 Further information

-You can find out more about becoming a speech and language therapy assistant from Health Careers.
+You can find out more about how to become a speech and language therapy assistant from Health Careers.